• >

 If you're moving to a country with a different language and you speak the language you should make sure this is clearly stated on your CV.
 You should also be prepared for your UK qualifications to be assessed and scrutinised (often at interview) to see if they match residential standards.

-For more helpful information on preparing your CV for overseas vacancies, visit the Jobsite website.
+For more helpful information on preparing your application for overseas vacancies, visit the Indeed website.

 Moving your finances overseas